zymosisus/unkleDrewMinecraftServer/readme.md

 # Building/Serving Server
 ## Requirements:
 Beyond an internet connection, these are the items you need to run.

-- Docker (If you're using windows, WSL2 needs to be installed and running.)
+(Add information about portability - Should be able to download)

+- DockerDesktop
+    > The insturctions and information below assumes heavily that you're using this on a Windows machine with WSL2 installed and you're using PowerShell.
+- Development Enviornment.
+My I suggest Visual Studio Code...

 ## Setup

 ### EULA
-Agree to the Minecraft Server EULA in /src/eula/eula.txt
+Agree to the Minecraft Server EULA in /src/eula/eula.txt.
 ```
 eula=true
 ```

 ### Creating a Volume Drive:
-(Need to add some information here about creating a volume?)
+The Running host will require a persistent storage volume to store the server data.
+The instructions below will create a docker volume to maintain the data.
+See [docker docs: Use volumes]([https://docs.docker.com/storage/volumes/]) for more information.

+**Steps**
+1. Create a Docker Volume to hold the Minecraft Data for test environment.
+    ```
+    docker volume create minecraft-data-test
+    ```

+    (Add information for "New Servers here")

+    OPTIONAL: In my case I was migrating from an already existing world backup, and I wanted a way to easily restore from back up for testing/production purposes.
+In order to populate the volume I created another container to help facilitate with populating volumes with data from a current backup.
+See [volume-manager/readme.md](.\src\volume-manager\readme.md) for more information.

 ### Docker
 - Build Command